uwescience/DSSG2024_Understanding_Homelessness/method1.md

 ### What approaches did you try that didn’t work?
 What analyses did you end up sticking with?

 - **Successful Approaches**: The final approach involved using standardized functions to clean and harmonize data, resulting in reliable datasets for analysis.
-We then applied the RDS-II estimators and bootstrap methods for robust statistical analysis.
+We then apply the RDS-II estimators and bootstrap methods for robust statistical analysis.

 ## Limitations